Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Let's talk Golden Retrievers

-The very definition of the words “bounding dog”, Golden Retrievers are full of joyful exuberance.
-They are a very gentle breed and have an excellent temperament.
-Golden Retrievers are friendly and affectionate to all around them.
-Golden Retrievers are a remarkably versatile breed, too.
-With the proper training they can work as guide dogs and are also great companions in the home.
+Golden Retrievers are full of joyful exuberance.
+A very gentle breed, they have an excellent temperament and are friendly and affectionate to all around them.
+As at home in the heart of the family as they are on a search-and-rescue mission or working as a guide dog, the Golden Retriever is a remarkably versatile breed.
 When you add in their golden good looks and robust constitution, it’s no surprise they are one of the world’s most popular dogs.

 Origins: Scotland